Amazingca/Health-Calculator/README.md

 # Health Calculator
 ## *A modernized application that tracks your changes in health.*

 The Health Calculator is a hackathon-themed project that aims to visualize your bodily health.
-Using an external package, PyQT, The Health Calculator allows for management of several health profiles, and advanced viewing of where you're at in your health journey.
+Using an external package, *PyQT*, The Health Calculator allows for management of several health profiles, and advanced viewing of where you're at in your health journey.

 ### Additional info on prerequisites and running